 This growing demand provides a great opportunity for overseas qualified nurses to get enhanced job prospects or move to Australia permanently as a skilled migrant.

-If you are an internationally qualified nurse or midwife and considering to work in Australia, you first need to get registered with Nursing and Midwifery Board of Australia (NMBA) and assessed by the Australian Nursing and Midwifery Council (ANMAC) to meet the required accreditation standards.
+If you are an internationally qualified nurse or midwife and considering to work in Australia, you first need to get registered with Australian Health Practitioner Regulation Agency (AHPRA) and assessed by the Australian Nursing and Midwifery Council (ANMAC) to meet the required accreditation standards.

 Once you become a registered nurse, you can apply for either of the visas given below to explore temporary or permanent job opportunities in Australia.